 Here’s what kitting is and why so many businesses are using it.

 Kitting is a shipping and warehouse technique that has become popular with the rise in online stores.
-Product kitting is particularly popular with businesses like Amazon and large retail chains.
+Product kitting is particularly popular with businesses like Amazon, large retail chains, and on a B2B marketplace.

 What Is Kitting?

 Kitting is an inventory technique where individual, but related, products are packaged and shipped together as a single bundle.
 For example, one form of kitting that has taken off in recent years is the idea of subscription boxes.
 Rather than seven different manufacturers selling their products individually, subscription box services kit them into one package to sell.
+For example, instead of seven roasters all trying to sell coffee, they work together to create the best coffee club that ships a single box monthly.
 This increases the value and increases sales for the individual items.

 Private Label Kitting